 A Bachelor’s degree in Social Work is a required prerequisite to apply for a fast track MSW.
 Students will also need a computer with good access to the internet, a quiet place to study, and strong organizational skills.
 Self starter and disciplinary skills are other essential tools for completing this degree.
 As with any form of social work study, an aptitude for empathy is helpful for students to succeed.
 If solving challenging problems to improve communities fuels your passion, then social work is a rewarding career experience.
 The return investment with a Master’s in Social Work has potential to rise depending on the tuition and acceptance rates of the school.
 We curated a list of the top 25 value colleges with MSW programs that included a fast track social work degree online.
 We included the academic annual tuition cost (lowest is best) and acceptance rate (highest is best) to rank the list below.
 Here’s what we found in these online MSW programs.

-The Best Accessible 25 Colleges with a Fast Track Social Work Degree Online
+Best 25 Fast Track Social Work Degrees Online

 UT’s 100% online Maverick School of Social Work provides a meaty curriculum for the student, and a one-year Advanced Standing track.
 The Cohort program also opens the door to further online concentrations in clinical treatment for youth, elderly, substance abuse, mental illness and more.
 And with 500 fieldwork hours to garner a student’s belt, that’s a hearty education for a sound social work resume foundation.
 Combined with the competitive tuition and acceptance rates, it’s no wonder University of Texas-Arlington made it to the top of this list.

 The online MSW program at the University of Iowa is nothing short of remarkable.
-Their 25-student cohort model assists in pairing students in their geographic area with local social work practictioners for a fleid study experience unlike anywhere else.
+Their 25-student cohort model assists in pairing students in their geographic area with local social work practitioners for a field study experience unlike anywhere else.
 The school also has a broad spectrum of other degrees in the social work sector, including a Ph.D program.

 Indiana University does not follow a cohort program for their online MSW degree; instead, they deliver what is called “synchronous and asynchronous instruction,” where the instruction is entirely based in the online program with three physical meetings in the whole semester.
 Advance Standing options are available.
 Full-Time students typically complete the degree in two years, while Part-Time students spend two.